The eikonal spin-dependent Odderon and gluon Sivers function of a proton, and its small-$x$ evolution: Introduction

 \section{Introduction}

-The Sivers function describes a left-right asymmetry, relative to the spin vector, of the transverse momentum dependent parton distributions in a transversely polarized proton~\cite{Sivers:1989cc,Boussarie:2023izj}.
+The Sivers function describes a left-right asymmetry, relative to the spin vector, of the transverse momentum dependent parton distributions (TMDs) in a transversely polarized proton~\cite{Sivers:1989cc,Boussarie:2023izj}.
 Finite parton transverse momentum allows for $\Sp \times \kp$ ``spin-orbit" correlations in the proton.
 These correlations are probed even in eikonal, high-energy scattering processes which involve transfer of transverse momentum to the partons.

 We are interested here in the (dipole) gluon Sivers function of the proton which we denote $x f_{1T}^{\perp}(x,k_\perp)$.
 To date, this element of the structure of the proton is rather poorly known~\cite{Boer:2015vso}, its measurement represents one of the main goals of the physics program at the future Electron-Ion Collider (EIC)~\cite{Accardi:2012qut,AbdulKhalek:2021gbh}.
 In the eikonal approximation the gluon Sivers function is given by the $C$-odd component of the dipole scattering amplitude evaluated for a transversely polarized proton, i.e.\ the so-called spin dependent Odderon~\cite{Boer:2015pni,Zhou:2013gsa,Yao:2018vcg,Boussarie:2019vmk}.
 In fact, the eikonal contribution to the quark Sivers function of the proton is also obtained from the spin-dependent Odderon~\cite{Dong:2018wsp,Kovchegov:2021iyc,Kovchegov:2022kyy}.
+The general correspondence of TMDs and matrix elements of eikonal Wilson line operators at small $x$ has been established in ref.~\cite{Dominguez:2011wm}.